AI Outreach Automation

 Technical skill endorsement Solution angle “As a [Skill] expert…”

-Building the Enrichment Workflow
+Building the enrichment workflow

-Step 1: Research prospect on LinkedIn
+Step 1: Research the prospect on LinkedIn

 Step 2: Enrich with company data

-Step 3: Personalize email with discovered insights
+Step 3: Personalize the email with discovered insights

 2026 multi-channel tracking is complex because platforms don’t share data.
-Here’s a practical framework:
+Here’s a practical framework.

 Email tracking: